 Parish Council Accounts and Annual Return

 The Parish Council Accounts are audited each year by an external auditor and electors have a right to see the accounts and make representations to the auditor.
-To see a copy of the accounting and governance statements for 2016-17 and the notice about exercising of public rights click here.
-To see a copy of the audited Annual Return for 2015 - 2016, click here.
+To see a copy of the Notice of Conclusion of Audit and the audited Annual Return for 2016 - 2017, click here.
 If you want to see the original it can be viewed at the Parish Council Office.
 Please contact the clerk to arrange to see it.

 EXPLANATION OF ACCOUNTS